metabase/metabase/docs/configuring-metabase/environment-variables.md

 Default: `true`

 When set to `false`, Metabase will print migrations needed to be done in the application database and exit.
 Those migrations need to be applied manually.
 When `true`, Metabase will automatically make changes to the application database.
 This is not related to migrating away from H2.

-### `MB_DB_CONNECTION_TIMEOUT_MS`

-Type: integer<br>
-Default: `10000`

-Timeout in milliseconds for connecting to databases, both Metabase application database and data connections.
-In case you're connecting via an SSH tunnel and run into a timeout, you might consider increasing this value as the connections via tunnels have more overhead than connections without.

 ### `MB_DB_CONNECTION_URI`